eficode-academy/github-actions-katas/labs/05-workflow.md

 ```
 ___

-- `Test` and `Build` should be dependent on `Clone-down` job.
+- `Build` should be dependent on `Clone-down` job.
 Each of them also needs a running instance and container.

 ```YAML
 Clone-down: